 My mother used to pronounce it "berocolli."

-Wash the broccoli, cut it into florets, and drop into boiling water.
+Wash the broccoli, cut it into florets, and drop it into boiling water.
 Add salt to taste.
-Boil for ten minutes if you like it slightly crunchy, and fifteen minutes if you like it a bit soft.
+Boil for ten minutes if you like it slightly crunchy and fifteen minutes if you like it a bit soft.
 Do not overcook, or it will go soft and squashy and fall apart.

 Drain and serve.